Number squeezed and fragmented states of strongly interacting bosons in a double well: Results Discussion

-With this understanding, we can now interpret the trends in two-mode data seen in Figs.~\ref{fig:2moderesults} and \ref{fig:groundstateVSa}.
-The closer we are to the degenerate two-mode system (i.e., larger $L$, smaller $\kappa_{2}$, and smaller $\chi_{2}$), the closer the ground state will be to $\ket{N/2}$ (as opposed to a striped state) for large a.
+With this understanding, we can now return to the trends in two-mode data presented in Figs.~\ref{fig:2moderesults} and \ref{fig:groundstateVSa} and provide a detailed interpretation.
+The closer the system is to the degenerate two-mode case (i.e., larger $L$, smaller $\kappa_{2}$, and smaller $\chi_{2}$), the closer the ground state will be to $\ket{N/2}$ (as opposed to a striped state) for large $a$.
 This implies that there will generally be more squeezing with increased degeneracy.
-Likewise, the closer the system is to the degenerate limit, the more likely that $S$ varies monotonically with $a$: because the large-$a$ state is narrower, the neck in the Josephson-like regime (and hence the peak in $S$) will be less pronounced or non-existent.
-Finally, for very large $a$, $\chi_{1} = \chi_{1}^{\ast}/(N-1)$.
-As $N$ increases, this quantity decreases, and therefore the Hamiltonian becomes increasingly dominated by the one-body tunneling terms, which have a wide distribution of Fock states in the ground state.
-Hence, we expect $S$ to decrease with increasing $N$ for very large $a$.
+Likewise, the closer the system is to the degenerate limit, the more likely that $S$ varies monotonically with $a$: because the large-$a$ state is narrower, the neck in the Josephson-like regime (and hence the peak in $S$) will be less pronounced or non-existent (upper half and rightmost plot of lower half of Figs.~\ref{fig:2moderesults} and~\ref{fig:groundstateVSa}).
+For small values of $a$, increasing $N$ tends to increase squeezing, while this is not always true for large $a$.
+This change in behavior can be understood by noting that for very large $a$, $\chi_{1} = \chi_{1}^{\ast}/(N-1)$.
+This quantity decrease as $N$ increases, and therefore the Hamiltonian becomes increasingly dominated by the one-body tunneling terms, which have a wide distribution of Fock states in the ground state.
+Hence, the squeezing $S$ is expected to \emph{decrease} with increasing $N$ for very large $a$: this is confirmed by the plots in the righthand panels of Figs.~\ref{fig:2moderesults} and \ref{fig:groundstateVSa}.

+We can compare a small subset of these squeezing results with the the results of the exact two-mode calculations in~\cite{Spekkens1999}, obtained for a double well potential with a form that is comparable (but not identical) to ours.
+For a given barrier height centered at $z=0$, the potential minima in Ref.~\cite{Spekkens1999} are closer than ours by approximately a factor of 2 (e.g., our potential with $L=2\, a_{ho}$ has barrier height $0.395\, E_{ho}$ and minima at $2\, a_{ho}$, while the potential characterized by $\alpha = 15\,a_{ho}E_{ho}$ in~\cite{Spekkens1999} has barrier height $0.339\, E_{ho}$ and minima at $1.16\, a_{ho}$).
+Ref.~\cite{Spekkens1999} reports calculations of the quantity $\Delta N_{1} = \sqrt{N(1-S)}/2$ computed for the exact two-mode Hamiltonian with $N=100$ particles and scattering length $a = 6.24 \times 10^{-4} \, a_{ho}$, and found that $\Delta N_{1}$ decreased as the barrier height increased.
+In Table~\ref{tab:SandS}, we give the corresponding values of $\Delta N_{1}$ for our exact two-mode calculations, with $N=64$ particles and scattering length $a = 6.31 \times 10^{-4} \, a_{ho}$.
+It is apparent that $\Delta N_{1}$ decreases with increasing $L$ (increasing barrier height), consistent with Figure 2 in~\cite{Spekkens1999}.